Welcome to the Ranch!

 Reserve A Premium Cabin:

 “Just down the road” Mt.
 Rushmore is something all Americans must see at some point in their lives.
 A true feat of mankind and a fitting tribute to our courageous founding fathers who risked everything to give us a Republic!
-Our property is situated up “on the mountain” and with just a short hike to the high point on our property, you can see this historic and everlasting monument.
-We would insist this be on your list of activities and we have the genius and worth traveling Iron Mountain Road to take you there which is an attraction unto itself!
+Our property is situated up “on the mountain” and with a short hike to the high point on our property, you can see this historic and everlasting monument.

-A bold undertaking, and one that may never cease being a “work in progress”, the major Cheif Crazy Horse monument is awe inspiring even in what could be called its early phase of development!
-Any time a world famous artist decides to make a mountain his masterpiece, it is definitely worth taking a up close and personal look!
+A bold undertaking, and one that may never cease being a “work in progress”, the Chief Crazy Horse monument is awe inspiring.
+Any time a world famous artist decides to make a mountain his masterpiece, it is definitely worth taking an up close and personal look.

 McDonald Mountain Ranch Attractions:

-We call Lakota Lake “our” lake as it is one of those hidden gems of a place that few if any individuals seem to visit each year.
-Off the back end of the property we have easy access to endless acres of pristine forest service property.
-With an easy and pleasant hike you can find yourself on the private or inaccessible side of Lakota Lake.
-Additionally, there is a “secret” waterfall that will instill in you pure serenity.
+We call Lakota Lake “our” lake as it is one of those hidden gems of a place that few individuals seem to visit each year.
+Off the back end of the property we have access to endless acres of pristine forest service property.
+With a pleasant hike you can find yourself on the “private”, or inaccessible, side of Lakota Lake.

 Our Own “Boulder Mountains”

 These are hard to describe as they are not simply hills but to be fair, they are not mountains either.
 McDonald Mountain Ranch is tucked up against some classic boulder based mini mountains.
 These mini mountains are a blast to climb up and once at the top, you can see miles in all directions of incredible scenery.
-The last time we went up to the top, a full sized Eagle came within a stone toss of us and as we viewed the incredible wilderness around us we realized we literally had a birds eye view of paradise!
+The last time we went up to the top, a full sized eagle came within a stone toss of us.
+As we viewed the incredible wilderness around us we realized we literally had a birds eye view of paradise.

 Iron Creek Hiking Trail

 The buffalo herd is often just “down the road” in Custer State Park.
-Many of our visitors have reported to us being literally stuck in the middle of the herd while being stared down by the large Bulls.
-On top of buffalo, enjoy the wild mules, mountain goats, deer and of course birds of prey!
+Many of our visitors have reported to us of being literally stuck in the middle of the herd while being stared down by the large bulls.
+Beside buffalo, enjoy the wild mules, mountain goats, deer, and birds of prey.

 The Black Hills were famous for their mystique as well as their abundant game.
-Famous people and hunters would travel from the four corners to experience the plenty that the Hills provided.
-Almost at the heart of the thick wilderness was a true masterpiece of structure and architecture that is the State Game Lodge.
-Today it offers fine dining, wilderness tours and a sense of wonder.
+Famous people and hunters would travel from all over the world to experience the plenty that the Hills provided.
+Almost at the heart of the thick wilderness was a true masterpiece of structure and architecture that is known as the State Game Lodge.
+Today it offers fine dining, wilderness tours, and a sense of wonder.

 “World Class” Scenic Drives: